Cluster structures on braid varieties: Construction of cluster structures

 \subsection{Existence of upper cluster structures}

 Theorem \ref{thm:main}, in the simply-laced case, is proven in two steps at this stage.
 First, for any braid $\beta \in \Br_{W}^{+}$, we now show that the algebra of regular functions $\C[X(\beta)]$ is an upper cluster algebra.
-Second, we prove $\mathcal{A}=\mathcal{U}$ in Subsection \ref{ssec:cyclic_rotation}.
+Second, we prove $\mathcal{A}=\mathcal{U}$ in Subsection \ref{ssec:cyclic_rotation}, i.e.~we show that in this case the cluster algebra coincides with upper cluster algebra.
 The main result of this subsection is the following:

 \begin{theorem} Let $\beta \in \Br_{W}^{+}$ be a positive braid word, $\lind{\beta}$ the left inductive weave and $Q_{\lind{\beta}}$ its corresponding quiver.
 Then we have

 \end{theorem}